From Red Hot Chili Peppers to the ‘Drive’ Soundtrack: An Interview with Composer Cliff Martinez

 Well, I have other people that I collaborate with, going back to Traffic.
 I’ve always worked with other people, but that’s the first sort of famous, name-brand composer I’ve ever collaborated with.

-Skrillex is quite a polarising artist, what was collaborating with him like?
+Skrillex is quite a polarizing artist, what was collaborating with him like?

 Well, first off, I didn’t know who he was; I didn’t know his music.
 So my introduction to him and his music was at a screening of the film, which I wasn’t sure I was going to do.
 And, the very first scene is the montage of the topless girls jumping up and down in slow motion to “Scary Monsters and Nice Sprites.”
 That whole sequence, the first two minutes of the film with that music and that imagery, is what sold me to do the film.
 But, I think we were only in the room together two or three times.
 We didn’t have a whole lot of face time.
 We exchanged some files over the Internet, a lot of things were just handed to one or the other, and there were a handful of things that kind of went back and forth.
 Skrillex would write something and Harmony [Korine] would [ask me] to add something to it, and then it would go back to Skrillex.
 At first it didn’t seem like our styles would be that compatible, but I think that it is an oddly homogenous score.
 There’s like 20-some songs by very different artists, there’s a lot of music by Skrillex, and there is a lot of music by me and it all seems to flow seamlessly.